 Skip to Main Content

-Hi.
-Welcome to my guide.
-Please see below for an overview of what I do at UW.
-Send me an email if you think I can help you with your research or related projects:
+Welcome!
+Please see below for an overview of what I do at UW and send me an email if you think I can help you:

-- I'm curator and sole staff member at UW Libraries' Ethnomusicology Archives.
+- I'm curator/archivist and sole staff member at the Ethnomusicology Archives.
 The Archives, which has been collecting unique ethnographic music recordings since the early 1960s, is one of the largest academic archives of its kind.
 Its holdings of over 50,000 recordings and films document international, national, and regional music traditions.
-The Archives is also home to the Seattle Sounds Archives Project (SSAP), a sub-archive of local music that includes the Kearney Barton, Crocodile Cafe, and 206 Hip Hop collections.
+Much of my work revolves around preservation and digital repatriation, especially of the Libraries' North American Indigenous collections.
+The Archives is also home to the Seattle Sounds Archives Project (SSAP), a sub-archive of local music I developed that includes the Kearney Barton, Crocodile Cafe, and 206 Hip Hop collections.

 - I'm also head of media for UW Libraries.
-In this role I manage our Reformatting And Digitization (RAD) Lab and curate access to historic radio and 16mm film collections.
+In this role I curate access to historic radio and 16mm film collections.

-- Finally, as affiliate faculty in the Ethnomusicology and Honors Program, I facilitate the critical exploration of music, sounds, cinema, and archives across disciplinary boundaries.
+- As affiliate faculty in UW Ethnomusicology and Honors, I facilitate the critical exploration of music, sounds, cinema, remix, and archives across disciplinary boundaries.
 You can learn more about the courses I offer here.

 UW Subject Librarians